Understanding the Differences: Global Developmental Delay and Autism

 In the case of Autism Spectrum Disorder, the diagnostic criteria are outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Healthcare professionals will evaluate the child’s social communication skills, repetitive behaviors, and restricted interests.
 The evaluation may involve observations, interviews, and assessments.

-Are there differences in Early intervention and therapy for global developmental delay and autism?
+Are there differences in Early intervention and therapy for Global Developmental Delay and Autism?

 Therapy options for Global Developmental Delay and Autism Spectrum Disorder are tailored to each individual’s specific needs and goals.
 Early intervention is important for both diagnoses.
 It can provide support and therapies that can significantly improve a child’s development and long-term outcomes.